DR.

 • Quarterly reassessment of markers that respond to intervention.

-• Integrated management: what the nutritionist prescribes, what the exercise physiologist designs, what the psychologist works on — everything talks to what the panel shows.
+• Integrated management: what the nutritionist prescribes, what the exercise physiologist designs, what the psychologist works on — everything talks to what the panel shows, and I personally read the panel.

-The patient leaves knowing where they are, on which trajectory, and what each clinical decision is moving.
+The patient leaves my office knowing where they are, on which trajectory, and what each clinical decision is moving.
 It is not “take the medication and come back in a year.”
-It is you and the team reading the same map, adjusting together.
+It is you and I reading the same map, adjusting together.

 Anticipating is not anxiety

 Ordering the right tests is not hypochondria.
 It is recognizing that the window in which the result can be moved is before the event, not after.
 Cardiovascular disease begins between 25 and 35 years old.
 The symptom arrives between 50 and 70.
-The useful window is the one in the middle — and that is exactly where Continuum Plenya operates.
+The useful window is the one in the middle — and that is exactly where I prefer to operate.

-The central sentence of modern preventive medicine: health is not about reacting.
+The central sentence I repeat to every patient: health is not about reacting.
 It is about anticipating.
 For the heart, that is literal.

 Educational notice